 When it comes to particular companies, some (like Skillcrush) have a majority of female employees.
 In others, women are represented near-equally with men.
 In a visualization made by David McCandless, companies like Groupon, eBay, Pandora, Pinterest, and LinkedIn have a workforce made up of 40% female workers or more.
 (Pandora is 49% female!)

-• NOT all tech jobs are outsourced
+6. Not all tech jobs are outsourced

 Yes, outsourcing is a real thing that companies of all sizes do.
 After all, companies, especially large ones, want employees around the world.
 Think of it this way: if you’re serving a customer base in multiple time zones, you want people on duty all the time.

 Moreover, many large companies have offices in multiple countries.
-And true: it can be cheaper to hire workers abroad than back at home.
+And true: it can be cheaper to hire workers abroad than back home.

 However, there is still plenty of demand for tech workers in the US (or wherever your home country is).
 Outsourcing, while cost-effective, comes with certain drawbacks: time differences, language differences, cultural barriers, and so on.